yaronn/wopr/misc/more.md

 A markup language for creating rich terminal reports, presentations and infographics.

-Put an xml report on the web (e.g. gist) and view it via curl!
+Put a report on the web (e.g. gist) and view it via curl!

 **Contributors:** Yaron Naveh ([@YaronNaveh](http://twitter.com/YaronNaveh))